Azmal7374/Azmal7374/README.md

  <h1 align="center">Hi 👋, I'm Azmal Gazi</h1>
-<h3 align="center">A passionate full stack developer from Bangladesh</h3>
+<h3 align="center">A passionate MERN Stack developer from Bangladesh</h3>

 ![I am GitHub Readme Generator's creator]( https://raw.githubusercontent.com/shakilahmedatik/shakilahmedatik/main/banner.jpg)

 <h3 align="left">🚀 About Me:</h3>
  Hello, and welcome to my  Github profile!
-I'm Azmal Gazi, a dedicated junior Full Stack Developer.
-With a solid foundation in MongoDB, Express.js, React.js, and Node.js, I am eager to contribute my skills and grow in the field of web development.
+I'm Azmal Gazi, a dedicated MERN Stack Developer.
+With a solid foundation in MongoDB, Express.js,Typescript, Redux, React.js, and Node.js, I am eager to contribute my skills and grow in the field of web development.

 I have practical experience building web applications using the MERN stack, with a strong understanding of front-end technologies like HTML, CSS, React Bootstrap, Tailwindcss, DaisyUi, and JavaScript.
 I create interactive user interfaces using React.js, and handle database operations with Express.js and Node.js.